Charles Wright -- Orangeburg

 Mr. Wright will be placed in the church one hour prior to the service.

-Public viewing will be held from 3 to 7 p.m.
-Monday, July 6, 2020, at Al Jenkins Funeral Home of Orangeburg.
+Public viewing was held from 3 to 7 p.m.
+Monday, July 6, at Al Jenkins Funeral Home of Orangeburg.

 The public is reminded to adhere to all CDC and local COVID-19 guidelines and precautions during the visitation and service.